 - sketch and manipulate hyperbolic and inverse hyperbolic functions

-- find analytical solutions of first and second order ordinary differential equations, and use these equations to model some physical and biological systems
+- find solutions of first and second order ordinary differential equations, and use these equations to model some physical and biological systems

 - calculate partial derivatives and gradients for functions of two or more variables, and use these to find maxima and minima

-- be able to construct a simple mathematical proof
+- write a simple mathematical proof

 - problem-solving skills: the ability to engage with unfamiliar problems and identify relevant solution strategies